-While working on Windows 8, you might have come across many problems especially regarding those related to network.
-Here I am describing some network related problem and tips to solve these.
-The common problems we find are list of available network doesn’t show the wireless network, When you resume your PC from sleep or hibernation network is lost.
-I will discuss these problems one by one so that you can solve these in an easy way.
+While working on Windows 8, you might have come across many problems especially related to network.
+Here I am describing some network related problems and tips to solve these.
+The common problem you might find that list of available network doesn’t show the wireless network when you resume your PC from sleep or hibernation.
+I will discuss this problem so that you can solve in an easy way.

 What to do if the wireless network does not appear in the list of available networks in Windows 8:

 This problem usually arises when you are working on a Windows 8 laptop or a tablet PC connecting it to the wireless network.
 Various conditions arise.
 First is the wireless router on which you are working might not be active and is not able to show its network ID.
 To solve this problem, first of all, switch on the network router so that it is able to send signals.
 Follow these steps:

 Step 1: Start by connecting your PC with the network.
 Then start any browser or by default the Internet explorer (IE) and in the address bar type the IP address of the router you want to receive the signals from.

 Step 2: This will open a dialog box.
 Enter your login ID and the password.
 Now you will be able to change the router settings.
 A user name and a password is by default present.